-Exploring The Different Types Of Humor And Their Effects On Personalities
+Exploring The Ways Different Types Of Humor Impact Personality

 Medically reviewed by Majesty Purvis, LCMHC

-Humor tends to be a part of almost everyone's life.
-It may help us express ourselves, lighten the mood, and even introduce different perspectives.
+Humor is a part of almost everyone's life.
+Humor can lighten the mood, help us express ourselves, and even introduce different perspectives.
 Knowing how people use different types of humor may help us better understand how we communicate and how to interact more effectively with others.

 Getty

-If you're looking for help exploring your understanding of humor
+Looking for help exploring your understanding of humor?

 The four types of humor and the personalities behind them